GuilhermeRossato/input-http-interface/README.md

 # Mouse and Keyboard control via HTTP [Unfinished]

-This repository is a project for building a simple C/C++ program to manipulate input (keyboard and mouse) via the HTTP requests.
+This repository is a project for compiling a program to manipulate input (keyboard and mouse) via HTTP requests.

-The program exposes a HTTP server in a specified port (default 8082) to allow for any program (e.g. a Web Browser) to send mouse and keyboard changes to your computer.
+The program exposes a HTTP server in a specified port (default 8082) to allow for any program (e.g. a Web Browser) to send mouse and keyboard changes to your computer through a simple method-like interface.

 It was developed to work on Windows and does not support other operational systems as of now.